Raayan (soundtrack): Background

 Raayans soundtrack is composed by A. R. Rahman, in his fourth collaboration with Dhanush after Raanjhanaa (2013), Maryan (2013) and Atrangi Re (2021).
-Initially, Sean Roldan was intended to compose the film's score as he previously worked with Dhanush on Pa Paandi and Velaiilla Pattadhari 2 (both 2017), but was ousted as the project suffered financial problems under Thenandal Studio Limited, the former producer.
+Initially, Sean Roldan was intended to compose the film's score as he previously worked with Dhanush on Pa.
+Pandi and Velaiilla Pattadhari 2 (both 2017), but was ousted as the project suffered financial problems under Thenandal Studio Limited, the former producer.
 Despite signing nearly 30 projects at that time, Rahman accepted the offer owing to Dhanush's interest.
 During the musical discussions, Dhanush recalled that whenever he needed a tune, he would play one of his songs and ask for a similar one, but Rahman instead opined to do something fresh and original, which amazed the actor.

 The songs were performed by Rahman, Dhanush, Santhosh Narayanan, Shweta Mohan, Arivu, ADK and Ganavya Doraiswamy.
 Street musician Gana Kadhar made his debut in the Tamil film music scene, by writing lyrics for the song "Water Packet".
 Describing the song's process, Rahman recalled that the music team had selected the lyrics from nearly 30 people before finalising Kadhar.
 New York-based Tamil singer Ganavya Doraiswamy performed the song "Oh Raaya" as her first song for a feature film.
 She also described her collaboration with Rahman, who was very close to spirituality that resonated with her own journey, as she seldom performs songs for films.
 Speaking to Indulge Express, Doraiswamy added "Usually in cinema songs, we see a lot of sexualised lyrics and so on.
 But in the music of Rahman sir, the connection with spirituality takes over and that is something I could connect with."